 Our support is more crucial than ever.
-Two of the main research focuses are Turtles and Jaguars.
+One of the main research focuses are turtles.

 Tortuguero National Park (TNP) is most well known for its population of Green turtles.
 However, it does have a population of Leatherback, Hawksbill, and the occasional Loggerhead turtle.